 You can gradually change character by reflecting on the flaws of your own actions and by receiving advice and instruction from people in your community and from reading.
 But, there is no particular need for this input to be religious.
 Indeed, those who use a codified system are often less adaptable and find themselves desperately applying anachronistic moral ideas to a world where they no longer fit.

 Religions almost universally emphasize the moral duty of the individual.
-"God knows all" as the Qur'an and Bible repeat: examples in the Christian Bible include Job 28:24, 37:16; 1 John 3:19-20; and very frequently in the Qur'an: the first chapter (after the introduction) iterates God's omniscience ten times, for example Sura 2:29, 77, 85, 115 and 137.
+"God knows all" as the Qur'an and Bible repeat: examples in the Christian Bible include Job 28:24, 37:16; 1 John 3:19-20; and very frequently in the Qur'an: the first chapter (after the introduction) iterates God's omniscience ten times, for example Sura 2:29,77,85,115,137.
 We all answer to God eventually.
 Buddhism and Hinduism likewise teach that we pay the consequences of this life throughout our next.
 So many people come to think of religions as being a bastion of moral thinking, because, religions tend to dramatize and exaggerate the rewards and punishments of good and bad behaviour.
 Don't forget that when Psalms 14:1 says "the fool saith in his heart that there is no God", the word it uses in Hebrew also means immoral people: immoral people say 'there is no god'.
-This emphasis is strong amongst laypeople: despite their record against human rights on an institutional and national level, locally popular religions are often seen as a force for good.
-A 2002 poll in the USA, an unusually religious country for its state of development, found that on average 44.5% of the adults believed that "It is necessary to believe in God in order to be moral and have good values"7.
+This emphasis is strong amongst laypeople: despite their record against human rights on an institutional and national level, locally popular religions are often seen as a force for good and there is a general belief that religion supports morality30.
+A 2002 poll in the USA, an unusually religious country for its state of development, found that on average 44.5% of the adults believed that "It is necessary to believe in God in order to be moral and have good values"31.
 This included both church-goers and laypeople.
 65% of regular churchgoers believed it, thinking therefore that the vast majority of the members of "wrong" religions therefore could not be moral people.
 This ridiculous belief is still held by 25.7% of those who never attend church.
 Although it is hard to believe that this level of ignorance can exist in the rest of the world, the underlying belief was more popular in pre-modern times throughout the world.
 Academics have also toed this line; Talcott Parsons in 1966 said the same thing, merely using bigger words.
 After saying that what makes moral rules valid is a 'legitimation system', he adds that 'a legitimation system is always related to, and meaningfully dependent on, a grounding in ordered relations to ultimate reality.
 That is, its grounding is always in some sense religious. [...]
-The process of secularization, then, undermines the system of legitimation by which a society's rules seem to be grounded in ultimate reality.'4
+The process of secularization, then, undermines the system of legitimation by which a society's rules seem to be grounded in ultimate reality.'24

 Bryan Wilson is an insightful and respected sociologist of religion.
 Even he, in 1982, warned of mass breakdown in morality in the West if the religious underpinnings of moral propriety were forgotten.